Department of Civil Engineering Peshawar Campus

 - - Earthquake Engineering Centre

-- Research The faculty is involved in need-based research projects, continuously interacting with industry.
-In this regard some of the projects recently undertaken are:
+- Research The faculty is involved in need-based target oriented research project.
+Some of the projects recently undertaken by faculty are related to:

 - - Development of Attenuation Relationship for Pakistan